X

 Vinca

-When to plant vinca in Arizona
+When to plant Vinca in Arizona:

-Start seeds indoors:
+Start seeds indoors: January – May

-Plant transplants outside:
+Plant transplants outside: March – July

-How to grow Vinca (Periwinkle):
+How to grow Vinca:

 • Grows best from transplant